What are the signs you're abusing marijuana? Now that marijuana is legal in so many states, is it OK to use it

 If you're going to be treated for an addiction to marijuana, you want to get the best treatment you can find.
 The right kind of rehab will address your problem at its core.
 This allows you the best chance of recovering successfully.

-At The Evergreen at Northpoint, we understand the difficult situation you're in.
+At Northpoint Evergreen Bellevue, we understand the difficult situation you're in.
 You never thought that misusing marijuana was going to have such a negative impact on you.
 It may help to know that all pot abusers have felt the exact same way.
 There is so much misinformation out there about the safety of marijuana.
 You need to know that it's dangerous.